jrosen48/utk-homepage/content/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers.md

 ### The rendered book

-We "rendered"" (and have continuously updated) the book as a website via Bookdown and, to submit to the publisher, as a number of Word documents, and (mostly) via Bookdown.
+We "rendered"" (and have continuously updated) the book as a website via [bookdown](https://bookdown.org/) and, to submit to the publisher, as a number of Word documents, also (mostly) via bookdown.
+Not to dish on Microsoft Word, but I believe it was the only software we used that was *not* open-soure software, which is kind of neat.

 - The book has **20** chapters (check them out: http://datascienceineducation.com/)